Aston Martin RHAM/1: 1980

 The car's next race, was at Silverstone Six Hours in 1980, where RHAM/1 now had a huge rear wing to counterbalance the downforce at the front of the car.
 Driven by Hamilton and Bell, the car retired early, as after just 61.5 mi, when the rear hub failed.

 On 14 October 1980 RHAM/1 set a new World Land Speed Record for towing a caravan on the runway at Elvington Airfield, Yorkshire.
 Robin Hamilton towed an Alpha 14 caravan in the wet to an average speed of 124.91 mph, having seen 152 mph on the speedometer exiting the timed quarter mile.
 The speed beat the previous record of 108 mph.

 1981

 With his first hand experience at Le Mans, Robin Hamilton went on to develop the Aston Martin Nimrod Group C racing car in the early 1980s.

 1984

-RHAM/1 was put up for sale by Robin Hamilton in 1984 when he closed his business and was bought by Chris Crawford.
+RHAM/1 was put up for sale by Robin Hamilton in 1984 when he closed his business.
+It was initially bought by Chris Crawford and subsequently sold to Brian Dunn who kept the car well maintained and in secure storage for a number of years but did not race it.